ravil-mobile/shared-earthquake-scenarious/README.md

 ## Git LFS

-'git-lfs' is required to download mesh files.
+`git-lfs` is required to download mesh files.
 Please follow [the instruction](http://arfc.github.io/manual/guides/git-lfs) - i.e., steps 1-3 - and install `git-lfs` addon.
 Note, the installation script accepts `PREFIX` env. variable, which you can use to install the addon to a specific directory.
 In this case, You will need to append your `PATH` env. variable with the location of git-lfs executable - i.e., the installation directory.

 Execute the following once you clone the repository to download meshes